eronka/culero-api/README.md

 On our Discord Channel : https://discord.gg/tyaRVrJsDW.

 ## Contribution Requirement

+Here's a checklist of things you need to ensure to get your PR merged:

+- [ ] You have added proper tests for the feature you have added.
+- [ ] You have added proper documentation for the feature you have added or modified.
+- [ ] You have added proper Swagger API annotation for the feature you have added or modified.
+- [ ] You are making a PR to the `develop` branch.

 ### Backend API

-- All API endpoint requires Swagger API annotation, Thanks to @rajdip-b for setting up the base
+- All API endpoint requires Swagger API annotation.
+Thanks to [@rajdip-b](https://github.com/rajdip-b) for setting up the base.
-- Future - All API endpoint requires basic test case to be added.
-(Basic testing framework is work in progress)
+- Any new endpoint that you create, needs to have proper jest tests associated with it.
+All details about writing tests are available [here](./backend/README.md#testing).
+- We are following gitflow for managing deployment.
+You would find the releases associated with `develop` branch in `stage-api.culero.com` and the releases associated with `main` branch in `api.culero.com`.

 ## Wireframe